gary-archer/oauth.cloudnative.base/2-kind-external-storage/README.md

-# Cluster High Availability
+# KIND External Storage

 Demonstrates deployment with external storage so that cluster deletion does not lose data.

 ## Deployment

-Add this ent

-Run the following script in a terminal window:
+Run the following script to create the KIND cluster:

 ```bash
 ./1-create-cluster.sh